psibm/heart-library/docs/source/tutorials/drone_tutorial/drone_tutorial-1.md

 ```
 :::

-Before loading the data, Amelia defines the labels for the bounding boxes.
+Before loading the data, Amelia loads the labels for the bounding boxes.
+She defines the standardized labels that are provided from the evaluation data set.
 Afterwards, she loads only a small number of samples to save compute when using this notebook.

 ```python